 7. Communicate with your vendors.

 And on this note… it’s okay to ASK!
 Friends, you will never know anything if you don’t ask.
 This pertains to everything- vendor pricing, help, etiquette, opinions… just ASK!
-Lucky for you, I’m here to help you… but if you don’t want to ask me, ask your vendors!
+Lucky for you, we are here to help… but if you don’t want to ask us, definitely ask your vendors!
 They WANT to help you and educate you about weddings.
-No one should expect you to know everything about planning a wedding- after all, you’ve never done it before, right?!
+You’ve never planned a wedding before, right?!
+No one expects you to know everything about planning a wedding.

 8. Don’t be afraid to do things differently.

 Do what you want- what reflects YOU.
 I was afraid to go outside of the “norm” for some of my details- like menus and favors.
-Even though I afraid of doing something different, I still did them- and they’re still my favorite details from my wedding.
-They were my vision, and I knew that they were 100% ME.
-My only regret- that I didn’t apply that same concept to the rest of my wedding!
+Even though I was afraid of doing something different, I still did them- and they’re still my favorite details from my wedding.
+They were my vision, and I knew that they were 100% reflective of ME.
+My only regret is that I didn’t apply that same concept to the rest of my wedding!

 9. Custom wedding invitations are the way to go.